sous-chefs/bind/README.md

 ## Description

-A cookbook to manage bind DNS servers, and zones.
+A cookbook to manage bind DNS servers and zones.

 ## Requirements